jkyl/conv_reverb/conv_reverb/reverb_analysis/README.md

 The algorithm is more effective at recognizing the reverb if this was produced by the convolution reverb.

-At the moment it outputs an accuracy rating of ..., meaning that ...% of the time it recognizes the correct reverb signature within its top three choices.
+At the moment it outputs an accuracy rating of 18% for convolution reverbs, meaning that 18% of the time it recognizes the correct reverb signature within its top three choices.
+The accuracy rating for real reverb sounds is 12%.
+We believe these values can be improved on later iterations of this software.

 ## How it works